Polymer/old-docs-site/app/1.0/start/first-element/intro.md

 To run the element demo:

+1. Run `bower install` from the repo directory:

+        bower install

+    This will download some dependencies and you need to run this just at the first start.

-1. Run `polymer serve` from the repo directory:
+2. Run `polymer serve` from the repo directory:

         polymer serve

-2. Open `localhost:8080/components/icon-toggle/demo/` in your browser.
+3. Open `localhost:8080/components/icon-toggle/demo/` in your browser.

     (Note that the path uses `icon-toggle`—the
     component name listed in this element's `bower.json` file—rather than the actual directory name.